 To be able to do this, I had to wake up early.
 The trick to being a “morning person” is going to bed early.
 As simple as.
 I know you will be tempted to sleep in.
 I promise you doing something you enjoy in the morning will make you feel more energetic than that “extra” hour of sleep.
 Plus, you don’t need that if you already went to bed on time.
 Something that helped me wake up right when I hear my alarm was some research findings that we cannot get to deep sleep between snoozes.
 Even though we are napping a little bit more, we are not waking up more rested.
 In short, snoozing is a waste.

 My actual success rate is 7/7 on most weeks now.
 I also do not take any notes anymore.
 Doing yoga has become a habit and missing an asana practice feels like skipping a meal or a good-night sleep.
 Nevertheless, I think I have stayed consistent with my daily goals because I started small.
 I did not aim to create 15 new habits at once.
 Nor did I expect myself to do 2 hours of yoga a day when I had not been doing any so far.
-I set myself a realistic daily target that, upon completion, gave me the confidence that I can do this.
+I set myself a realistic goal that, upon completion, gave me the confidence that I can do this.
 The problem with having too many goals or too much to change at once is that you only have limited focus and motivation.